7 Steps to Success With Independent Sales Reps—Being Rep-Ready™

 - Understand that the rep cannot guarantee sales; rather the rep should guarantee access to buyers.

-- Even if you have the most desirable product imaginable, you don't just walk in to a buyer at Target and get the order next week;
+- Even if you have the most desirable product imaginable, you don't just walk in to a buyer at Walmart and get the order next week;

 - Even if they like you, it could take six to nine months before order is in hand.